Covered Employment Under the PA UC Law

 All employers providing covered employment whether full and/or part-time must register with the Office of Unemployment Compensation Tax Services (UCTS).
 Enterprises may register electronically by accessing PA Biz Online

 Voluntarily Elected Coverage

 Any employer not subject to the Pennsylvania UC Law has the option of voluntarily requesting coverage, although UCTS must approve the request before coverage is extended.
 Upon approval, the elected coverage is binding on the employer for not less than two years.
 To request coverage, an employer must file an application with UCTS.
-Please contact the UC Employer Contact Center at 1-866-403-6163 for more information.

 The "Catch-All Clauses" Under FUTA